 The Dalsnibba bus ride took about two hours.
 We went up, up and up, through a staggering series of hairpin turns.
 When we got towards the top, the fruits of our splurge were amazing.
 Stunning scenery as we drove up followed by a breathtaking high mountain lake with water so blue I almost thought that we were in the Caribbean.
-The grand finale was the view from the top of Mount Dalsnibba of of the tops of the Fjords sitting in a blanket of white clouds and a sea of blue sky.
+The grand finale was the view from the top of Mount Dalsnibba of the tops of the Fjords sitting in a blanket of white clouds and a sea of blue sky.

 On the way back down the mountain, we had asked the bus driver to drop us off at the turn off of the RV63 (the main road out of Geiranger towards Vesterås and also the trail head to Storseterfossen waterfall.)